How much does pet insurance cost?

 How different types of pet insurance affect costs

-As with vehicle and health insurance, there are typically a few different types of pet insurance plans.
+Similar to vehicle and health insurance, there are a few different types of pet insurance plans.
 The type of plan you select will determine the extent of your pet’s coverage and how much your monthly premiums will be.

 Accident-only coverage